jakesower/json-expressions/docs/packs.md

 | `$uppercase`    |        |      |            |       |        | ✓      |           | ✓          |             |
 | `$values`       |        |      |            |       | ✓      |        |           |            |             |

-> \* The base pack is always included in the expression engine unless explicitly excluded.
+> \* The base pack is included in the expression engine by default.
+It must explicitly be excluded.

 > † The `$debug` expression is not in any packs and must be imported manually.